 Using the bus and light rail in Jerusalem are two very convenient ways to get around the city.
 Information is generally in Hebrew and English.
 But it can sometimes be confusing with so many different routes and ticket options available.
 That’s why we created this guide to getting around Jerusalem using the bus and rail.

-Basics of the bus in Jerusalem
+Basics of Riding the Bus

 Buses in Jerusalem are all run by the company Egged.
 Their buses are mostly green, although some are white with red stripes.
-Egged run a very large route network which is centered around the Jerusalem Central Bus Station and the center of town (the area around King George and Jaffa Streets.)
+Egged run a very large route network which is centered around the Jerusalem Central Bus Station and the center of town (the area around King George and Jaffa Streets).
 There are a large number of routes which duplicate each other through the city center, however spread out when you get outside.
-That means that if you wanted to travel from, say, the Central Bus Station to Keren Hayesod Street, there is a choice of five or six high frequency routes.
+That means that if you wanted to travel from, say, the Central Bus Station to Keren Hayesod Street, there is a choice of five or six high-frequency routes.
 The standard bus fare in Jerusalem is 5.90 NIS for a single trip.

-As of June 1st 2018, it is not possible anymore to buy a ticket directly on the bus.
-Paper tickets have now completely been replaced by the ‘Rav Kav’ smartcard with a smartcard chip.
-The card needs to be bought and loaded prior to the bus ride with either a daily, weekly or monthly ticket or with a sum of money, which is sufficient to cover the bus ride.
+It is no longer possible to buy a paper ticket on the bus in Israel.
+Paper tickets have now completely been replaced by the ‘Rav Kav’ with a smartcard chip.
+The card needs to be bought and loaded prior to the bus ride.
+You can buy a daily, weekly, or monthly ticket or with any sum of money sufficient to cover the bus ride.